If your question isn't answered by this page, please do get in touch.

 The Science Communication Conference is organised by the British Science Association in partnership with the Wellcome Trust.

-We welcome anyone who works or has an interest in public engagement with science.
-That includes people who work in all sectors, including, but not limited to, museums, festivals, media organisations, public bodies and charities, as well as freelancers and small consultancies.
-The Conference will include sessions for all levels of experience, from seasoned science communicator to those new to the sector.
+We welcome anyone who works in or has an interest in public engagement with science.
+That includes people who work in all sectors, as well as freelancers and small consultancies.
+The Conference will include sessions for all levels of experience, from seasoned pros to those new to the sector.

 - Address key issues facing all people doing and researching science communication, policy and public engagement